solita/solita.github.com/_posts/2020-08-17-creating-your-ci-pipeline-with-concource.md

     tag: "bionic"
 ```

 Also, tasks can have their own inputs and outputs.
-These are basically folders to pass by in your pipeline.
-In my example,
+These are basically directories to pass by in your pipeline.
-I make minor tuning to Dockerfile, based on pipeline variables, and then pass it on to actual build task.
+In my example, I make minor append into Dockerfile, based on pipeline variables, and then pass it on to actual build task.

 Beyond inputs and outputs there is also caches available in Concourse.